Home > Keeping your cool > How to Choose a Contractor for Temperature-Controlled Beverage Distribution Facilities

 • Look beyond the initial price tag: The lowest bid can lead to higher costs over time through energy waste and frequent breakdowns.
 Choose a contractor who explains the total cost of ownership, focusing on energy efficiency and equipment reliability to protect your long-term investment.

-What Qualifications Should Your Refrigeration Contractor Have?
+What Qualifications Does Your Refrigeration Contractor *Really* Need?

 When your business relies on refrigeration, you can’t afford to take chances.
 Hiring a qualified contractor isn’t just about getting the job done; it’s about protecting your inventory, your customers, and your bottom line.
 Before you sign any contract, it’s essential to verify a few key credentials to ensure you’re working with a true professional.
 These qualifications separate the experts from the amateurs and are a clear indicator of a company’s commitment to quality, safety, and reliability.
 Taking a few minutes to check these details upfront can save you from major headaches and costly repairs down the road.

-Confirm They Have EPA Section 608 Certification
+First, Check for EPA Section 608 Certification

 Think of EPA Section 608 certification as the baseline for any technician who works with refrigerants.
 This federal requirement ensures they know how to handle these substances safely, protecting both the environment and your equipment.
 A contractor who prioritizes this certification shows they are committed to following regulations and industry best practices.
 It’s a non-negotiable qualification that proves they have the fundamental training to service your system correctly.
 Don’t hesitate to ask for proof; any reputable company will be happy to provide it.

-Verify Their RETA and Ammonia Refrigeration Credentials
+Look for RETA and Ammonia Refrigeration Credentials

 For more complex industrial systems, you’ll want to see credentials from the Refrigerating Engineers & Technicians Association (RETA).
 Certifications like Certified Assistant Refrigeration Operator (CARO) or Certified Industrial Refrigeration Operator (CIRO) show a technician has a deeper level of expertise.
 If your facility uses ammonia refrigeration, it’s even more critical that your contractor follows standards from the International Institute of Ammonia Refrigeration (IIAR).
 These advanced qualifications demonstrate a commitment to ongoing training and safety in specialized environments, giving you peace of mind that your system is in capable hands.